 Here is a collection of clicker training videos that will help you better understand the use and benefits of bird clicker training.

-To assist you at a more granular level I would need to know the bird’s diet including name brands and a picture illustrating the entire birdcage and birdcage set up.
+To assist you at a more granular level I would need to know the bird’s diet including name brands and pictures illustrating the entire birdcage and birdcage setup.

 Looking forward to hearing back from you

 - Bird BehaviorFebruary 16, 2024The Freedom to Soar: A Closer Look at Keeping Pet Birds Flighted

 - Bathing and HealthFebruary 16, 2024How My Vet Fixed My Cockatiels Scissor Beak

 - Bird BehaviorFebruary 9, 2024What Are the 10 Best Ways for Pet Bird Mental Stimulation?